AForkintheCode/quiz/README.md

 ## License
 This project is licensed under the MIT License.

-Application can be found at GitHubPages.
+Application can be found at !https://github.com/AForkintheCode/quiz [GitHubPages.]